 Configuration in the Mattermost Database¶

-A new configuration option was added in 5.10 release to use the database as the single source of truth for the active configuration of your Mattermost installation.
-This will change the Mattermost binary from reading the default
+A new configuration option was added in the 5.10 release to use the database as the single source of truth for the active configuration of your Mattermost installation.
+This changes the Mattermost binary from reading the default

 Mattermost has been running our community server on this option since the feature was released, and recommends its use for those on High Availability deployments.

 Benefits to using this option:

 Conveniently manage configuration changes directly from the System Console, even in High Availability deployments and read-only containerized environments.

 Ensure all servers in a High Availability deployment have the same configuration, even when new servers are added to the cluster.

 Automatically deploy SAML certificates and keys to all servers in the cluster.

 These instructions cover migrating the Mattermost configuration to the database and updating your